Habit 3 of Stephen Covey: Put First Things First

 Let’s go for a real-life example.
 For instance, you may be tempted to spend time browsing the Internet tonight and end up going to bed tired and bored.
 This kind of activity belongs to Quadrant IV – where unimportant and not urgent activities are found.

+Imagine a ringing phone; it demands immediate attention and illustrates the urgency of Quadrant I tasks.
 The harm you cause on yourself for the long term by staying in Quadrant IV can be bigger.

 Wasting time instead of doing something good for your body and your mind, like going to the gym or reading a good book, will result in deteriorated health and reduced production capacity.